 Therefore, we would like to present a few different ways that you can minimize your recovery time, or at the very least, get back on the water without doing any more damage.
 To be clear, we are NOT saying that you should rush your recovery.
 Rather, once you feel healthy enough to return to the water, there are ways in which you can manage your injury and reduce your risk of re-aggravating the injury.

-Many rowers, as well as other athletes who place a large workload on their upper body, often overlook the benefits of bracing devices.
+Many rowers, as well as other athletes who place a large workload on their upper body, often overlook the benefits of bracing devices for elbow joints.
 Many have the notion that braces are supposed to be reserved for more traumatic injuries which allow the joint to remain splinted, or at least limited in its range of motion, for example, after an ACL sprain.